ruv/forth-design-exp/docs/resolver-api.md

-is the system's default lexeme resolver (default perceptor) and it shall be return by `PERCEPTOR` word before the first call of `SET-PERCEPTOR` word.
+is the system's default lexeme resolver (default perceptor) and it shall be return by `PERCEPTOR` word before setting the perceptor to another resolver.